duty-bound/ramda/Ramda.md

 Takes two parameters and returns a function.
 The first parameter is a converging function that takes as arguments the result of the each of the branching functions supplied in the second parameter.

+Each branching function takes the exact same argument supplied to the created function.

 The arity of the new function is the same as the arity of the longest branching function.